 It is the first step in performance improvement.
 If you want to improve, then you have to establish a baseline for improvement, so writing company policies and procedures makes a great start to performance improvement.

-Written policies and procedures eliminates confusion, shortens training time, and saves time from employees have to find someone to ask questions.
+Written policies and procedures eliminates confusion, shortens training time, and saves time from employees having to find someone to ask questions.

 To be confident you’re buying a procedure template that gets the job done quickly and correctly, it’s important to examine its basic elements.
 Take a moment to view the following features that you should be using, and also learn how to benefit with such crucial time-saving features as: